waltherg/backup.waltherg.github.io/cv/index.md

 As part of the Science 2 Data Science summer school I did work for Singular Intelligence, a startup that helps businesses develop data- and analytics-driven corporate strategies.

-As part of my work I did data exploration and visualization in Python with pandas and matplotlib.
+As part of my work I did data exploration and visualization in `Python` with `pandas` and `matplotlib`.
-I further employed scikit-learn (linear models and random forests) to develop a predictive model of sales performance as a function of business-relevant features.
+I further employed `scikit-learn` (linear models and random forests) to develop a predictive model of sales performance as a function of business-relevant features.

 ### Software Engineer at WalletSaver (2014), Rome, Italy

 WalletSaver is a startup in the space of personalized and data-driven recommendation systems.
 WalletSaver develop an app that measures securely parameters of mobile phone usage and recommends the best mobile phone plan based on cost, signal coverage, and phone carriers called.

-I engineered the recommendation engine behind WalletSaver in Python with SQLAlchemy (a SQL object-relation mapper library) and Memcached to speed up data queries.
+I engineered the recommendation engine behind WalletSaver in `Python` with `SQLAlchemy` (a SQL object-relation mapper library) and `Memcached` to speed up data queries.
-I followed a test-driven development methodology for this project and performed timing-based optimization such as precomputing certain data.
+I followed a `test-driven development` methodology for this project and performed `timing-based optimization` such as precomputing certain data.
 I sought actively customer feedback and amended the recommendation engine in response to feedback.

-I also engineered and maintained geolocation code, critical for signal coverage analysis, in Python with the requests library.
+I also engineered and maintained geolocation code, critical for signal coverage analysis, in Python with the `requests` library.

 ### Teaching Assistant at ETH Zurich (2008 - 2009), Zurich, Switzerland